Michael Patkin's

 • Power outlets - sockets on cords from ceilings, pendants, wall-sockets

-• Info links - phones, computers, voice free-hand, video detailed, general
+• Info links - phones, computers, voice free-hand, video detailed,

 • Shelving